 Professional Therapy Dogs of Colorado

 Our Team

 Carri earned her Master’s degree in Counseling from Webster University in Albuquerque, NM in 1998.
 She is currently a Licensed Professional Counselor (LPC) in the state of Colorado.
 She earned a Certificate in Animals and Human Health: Animal Assisted Therapy and Learning from Denver University’s Graduate School of Social Work (GSSW) in 2007, and is an adjunct professor in GSSW's Animal-Assisted Social Work certificate.
 She has almost 25 years of clinical experience working within the systems of child protection/welfare, juvenile justice, mental health and the public-school system.
 In her work, she has utilized the strength of the human-animal bond while working with a variety of people in a variety of settings.
 She has extensive experience working in the community with high-risk youth and their families.
 Carri is trained and utilizes evidenced based practices to include Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR).
 Carri is also trained in the Anicare-child treatment model that addresses the assessment and treatment of animal abuse.
 She currently runs her own counseling private practice, Animal Assisted Counseling of Colorado.
-She is the proud mother to three canines (Hope, Ranger, and Noah), three guinea pigs (Kiera, Nugget, and Snickers), five rats (Edison, Einstein, Acorn, Forrest, and Waffles), and therapy cat (Smokey Bear).
+She is the proud mother to four canines (Noah, Rainier, Yazzie, and Luke), four guinea pigs (Kiera, Raven, Darla, and Snickers), two rats (Pancake and Rebel), and a therapy cat (Zion).

+Professional Therapy Dogs of Colorado